Task-Dependent Evaluation of LLM Output Homogenization: A Taxonomy-Guided Framework: Discussion

-We have developed a taxonomy of task categories that clarifies how a model can conceptualize diversity based on the categorization.
+We developed a taxonomy of task categories that clarifies how functional diversity depends on the task.
 For example, evaluating homogenization in math problem-solving should measure variety in solution strategies, whereas evaluating homogenization in advice or opinions should measure variety in viewpoints or perspectives.
-We improve upon previous studies that rely on generic measures of diversity (vocabulary or embedding differences), which is particularly meaningful when evaluating diversity-promoting methods.
-Our findings suggest that using general metrics without accounting for task dependence does not capture meaningful functional diversity.
+We offer an alternative evaluation approach to improve homogenization benchmarks that rely on generic measures of diversity (vocabulary or embedding differences).
+For instance, \textit{Infinity-Chat} relies on embedding diversity, but our findings suggest that using general metrics does not capture meaningful functional diversity and may falsely show a diversity-quality tradeoff (c.f.
+Appx.~\ref{apx:infinity-chat-res}).
+We validate that our taxonomy-guided LLM-judges show strong correlation with human perception of functional diversity.
+However, LLM-judges have known limitations, such as not capturing uncertainty in human judgments~\citep{shi2024judging, li2025generation}.
+Future work may further study human perception of diversity, and adapt our taxonomy.

-We highlight the importance of evaluating prompts across our taxonomy when analyzing output homogenization.
+Our task-dependent perspective also has important implications for evaluating ``diversity loss'' in alignment and diversity-promoting methods.
+While previous studies show that token entropy decreases during alignment~\citep{lanchantin2025bridging}, our preliminary experiments show that functional diversity does not necessarily collapse (Appx.
+Figures~\ref{fig:fun_div_alignment}-\ref{fig:fun_div_alignment_steps}).
+We also highlight the importance of evaluating tasks across our taxonomy when analyzing diversity-promoting methods.
 When studies limit their evaluation to tasks where diversity is desired, there may be unintended effects (e.g. confabulations) when those methods are applied to tasks which rely on homogenization being preserved.
 Hence, not adopting a task-dependent approach could result in less robust evaluation and present safety or ethical concerns downstream.
-Our taxonomy is one example of a categorization that anchors task dependence.
-Future work can adapt or expand this categorization.
-Our framework is generalizable in that the task-anchored approach can support a custom taxonomy tailored to a more specific downstream use case.